shakad72/group-7-gc/use-cases/use-case-10.md

 ## Goal in Context

-To provide the user with a sorted list of all cities in a specific country, organized by population from largest to smallest.
+As a user, I want to sort a list of all cities in a specific country, organized by population from largest to smallest so that I can easily identify the most populous cities within the country.

 ## Scope

-The system under consideration is responsible for retrieving and organizing city population data within a specified country.
+Company

 ## Level